syncfusion-content/blazor-docs/blazor/common/extend-and-customize-components.md

     ![Output of extending Syncfusion component](images/extend-sync-component.png)

-## Use Syncfusion Blazor component within another Blazor component
+## Use Syncfusion&reg; Blazor component within another Blazor component

-The Syncfusion Blazor component can be implemented within another Blazor component.
+The Syncfusion&reg; Blazor component can be implemented within another Blazor component.

 1. Right-click on the `~/Pages` folder in the Visual Studio and select `Add -> Razor Component` to create a new Razor component (TodoList.razor).

-2. Add any Syncfusion Blazor component to the newly created Blazor component.
+2. Add any Syncfusion&reg; Blazor component to the newly created Blazor component.

     ```cshtml
     <h3>Todo List</h3>